UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

 However, it can be difficult to see how to write a single loop, or even a small number of loops, to specify a complex design such as this one.
 An alternate simple way to specify a design is instead to visualize the design as consisting of several long strands, two per helix, which have had nicks and crossovers added.
 This is how we will design this DNA origami.

-We do this by creating a "precursor" design, which is not the final design, and then editing it by adding nicks and crossovers, which is done by calling methods on the `DNADesign` object.
+We do this by creating a "precursor" design, which is not the final design, and then editing it by adding nicks and crossovers, which is done by calling methods on the `Design` object.

 The scaffold is a good starting point.
 It is one long strand, but we won't specify it as such.
 Instead, we will specify it by drawing one strand on each helix, spanning the full length, and then modifying as suggested.
 Each `Strand` is specified primarily by a list of `Domain`'s, and each `Domain` is specified primarily by 4 fields: integer `helix` (actually, *index* of a helix),